 NOTE: This M2M Secure Connection Key results from a successful M2M Security Association Establishment procedure.

-M2M trust enabler: A stakeholder trusted with enabling authentication of CSEs/AEs to other CSEs/AEs.
+M2M trust enabler: stakeholder trusted with enabling authentication of CSEs/AEs to other CSEs/AEs

 MAF client: CSE or AE configured to use the services of an M2M Authentication Function

-MAF Credential Configuration procedure: a MAF Security Framework procedure used for Enrolment Phase of an End-Point by establishing credentials for mutual authentication between an End-Point and an MAF
+MAF Credential Configuration procedure: MAF Security Framework procedure used for Enrolment Phase of an End-Point by establishing credentials for mutual authentication between an End-Point and an MAF

-MAF handshake procedure: a MAF Security Framework procedure in which an entity and the MAF perform mutual authentication and generate a Symmetric Key which can then be used in the Association Security Handshake for mutual authentication between that entity and other entities
+MAF handshake procedure: MAF Security Framework procedure in which an entity and the MAF perform mutual authentication and generate a Symmetric Key which can then be used in the Association Security Handshake for mutual authentication between that entity and other entities

-MAF key registration procedure: a MAF Security Framework procedure in which a Source End-Point and the MAF generate a Symmetric Key which can then be used for mutual authentication between the Source End-Point and one or more other Target End-Points
+MAF key registration procedure: MAF Security Framework procedure in which a Source End-Point and the MAF generate a Symmetric Key which can then be used for mutual authentication between the Source End-Point and one or more other Target End-Points

-MAF key retrieval procedure: a MAF Security Framework procedure in which a Target End-Point retrieves the Symmetric Key previously generated by the MAF and a Source End-Point, to enable mutual authentication between the Source End-Point and the Target End-Point
+MAF key retrieval procedure: MAF Security Framework procedure in which a Target End-Point retrieves the Symmetric Key previously generated by the MAF and a Source End-Point, to enable mutual authentication between the Source End-Point and the Target End-Point

 master credentials: credentials used to mutually authenticate between an ASN/MN-CSE and the MAF.
 This is done to secure access to the infrastructure of an M2M Service Provider